Risk Assessment

 and there are situations with inverted dose-response relationships --

-decreased responses at increased doses.
+increased responses at decreased doses.
 See the ABCs of Toxicology

 for further details.